SENSEi: Input-Sensitive Compilation for Accelerating GNNs: Background

 Graph neural networks consist of two main stages: aggregation and update.
-Each node or edge has an embedding modeled as a hidden state vector.
-During the aggregation stage, these embeddings are passed among neighbors to form an aggregated message.
-In the update stage, these messages are then transformed into updated embeddings as the GNN layer's output.
-Usually, these computations are modeled as a collection of sparse and dense primitive operations~\cite{iclr2019:wang:dgl}.
-Node-based aggregations are modeled as g-SpMM operations, while edge-based aggregations are modeled as g-SDDMM operations.
-The update is modeled as a GEMM computation.
+The embeddings possessed by each node or edge as a hidden state vector are passed among neighbors to form an aggregated message during the aggregation stage.
+The messages are then transformed into updated embeddings as the GNN layer's output during the update stage.
+Such computations are usually modeled as a collection of dense and sparse primitive operations~\cite{iclr2019:wang:dgl}.
+Node-based aggregations are modeled as generalized sparse matrix dense matrix multiplications (g-SpMM), edge-based aggregations are modeled as generalized sampled dense-dense matrix multiplications (g-SDDMM), and update is modeled as a general matrix multiplication (GEMM).

-Apart from these stages, there are other required computations such as normalization that open up more opportunities to consider different algebraic reassociations leading to different dense-sparse primitive compositions.
-In this work, we focus on two popular GNN models -- GCN and GAT -- to showcase such compositions that can lead to performance benefits.
-Note that, these compositions are not limited to GCN or GAT and can be generalized to other GNN models with normalization and edge-weight calculations.
-We now present both GCN and GAT computations in matrix form.

-\paragraph{Graph Convolutional Networks} The inference computation of a Graph Convolutional Netowk (GCN) \cite{GCNpaper} for an undirected graph on the $(l)^{th}$ layer is presented by Equation \ref{eqn:GCN_eqn}.

-Here, $\tilde{A}$ is the adjacency matrix of the graph augmented with self-edges. $\tilde{A}$ is usually represented as a sparse matrix and its sparsity pattern depends on the topology of the graph. $\tilde{D}$ is the degree matrix of this augmented graph and is represented as a diagonal matrix.

-$H^{(l)}$, $W^{(l)}$ are the node embeddings and weights for the $l^{th}$ layer in the GNN respectively and both are represented as dense matrices.
-After performing the necessary computations between the aforementioned matrices, the non-linearity function $\sigma$ is applied to the result.

-\paragraph{Graph Attention Network} The primary computation of a single-headed Graph Attention Network (GAT) \cite{iclr2018:velic:gat} model can be represented as follows.